 - Disposable cups with lids.
 Your budget may not require this, but it makes it easy to split a drink between small children.

 - Child identification.
 Include the phone number for the cell phone you will have in the parks.
-Some parents write the essential information on a piece of masking tape placed inside the back collar of child’s shirt.
-Other ideas include travel ID bands or, for more of a fun vacation feel, personalized ID tattoos…
+Some parents write this essential information on a piece of masking tape that’s placed inside the back collar of the child’s shirt, but other ideas include travel ID bands or, for more of a fun vacation feel, personalized ID tattoos.

-Theme park veterans know these final tips, but for first-time visitors with young kids here are a few more ideas to note: At the beginning of each day, take a photo of your children.
-Should someone get lost, this photo will allow you to show park employees exactly what your child looks like and what he/she is wearing that day.
+Theme-park veterans know these final tips, but for first-time visitors with young kids, here are a few more ideas to note: at the beginning of each day, take a photo of your children.
+Should someone get lost, this photo will allow you to show park employees exactly what your child looks like and what s/he is wearing that day.

 It is also important to inform your children that, should they get lost, they can approach any team member (if at Universal) or cast member (if at Disney) for help.
 All park employees are required to wear official name tags when they are in public – and that’s the key to determining who is and who is not someone your child can ask for assistance.
-So when you first arrive, show your children what the park’s official name tag looks like, and let them know to look for that if help is needed.
-(Likewise, kids shouldn’t accept help from anyone not wearing a name tag.)
+When you first arrive, show your children what the park’s official name tag looks like, and let them know to look for that if help is needed (likewise, kids shouldn’t accept help from anyone not wearing a name tag).

 Time to hop to it!

-Certainly your packing needs will be unique to your family, but with this list and our ideas, we hope you’ll have almost everything covered for a great Universal Orlando family vacation.
+Certainly, your packing needs will be unique to your family, but with this list and our ideas, we hope you’ll have almost everything covered for a great Universal Orlando family vacation.
 (Please note that this page does contain affiliate links, so a small portion of your purchase may go towards maintaining our website!)

 - Universal Orlando’s Dining Plans – complete guide & tips to save money